-- Project Lead / Project Co-Lead staff costs. - Other necessary staff costs such as the costs for archival, technical or other specialist staff to complete the work.
-It is anticipated that this cost category will comprise the majority of the requested budget.
-These may be costs to buy-out the time of existing staff or to appoint new staff for the duration of the project. - Reasonable essential and sustainable travel and subsistence costs.
+- Project Lead / Project Co-Lead staff costs. - Other necessary staff costs such as the costs for archival, technical or other specialist staff who will contribute to the project. - Reasonable essential and sustainable travel and subsistence costs.
 (Travel and subsistence should be in line with the submitting organisation's usual policy.
-Where no such policy exists, HSDS will collaborate with award holders to agree on a suitable framework.) - Costs for necessary consumables.
+Where no such policy exists, HSDS will collaborate with award holders to agree on a suitable framework.) - Costs for necessary consumables. - Essential estates and indirects in line with UKRI's full economic costing model.